NiordFresh/NiordFresh/README.md

 > Where the code ends, the magic begins...
 Typical programming life :)

+-   🎥 Hobbyist YouTuber - when I’m not coding or debugging the void...
+-   🎨 Semi-professional UI/UX designer...
+I Think...
+-   💻 My favorite text editor is Sublime Text :/
+-   😄 Fun fact: Butterflies have absolutely nothing to do with butter :P

 ## Current Projects

 - 🚀 **[Nocturn](https://github.com/NiordFresh/Nocturn)** - Powerful and sleek tweaker for NoctisOS, designed to give you full control over your system and optimize performance.